Ayaan0211/docflow/README.md

 ## Development

-> Leaving deployment aside, explain how the app is built.
-Please describe the overall code design and be specific about the programming languages, framework, libraries and third-party api that you have used.
-(REMOVE THIS AFTER)
->
 > Docflow is built using fully JavaScript/TypeScript.
 The frontend is build with Next.js (React + TypeScript), and the backend is built with Node.js (Typescript), with using Postgres as our database.

 > - **Frontend (Next.js + React + Typescript)**